daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

     ![image of creating daytona workspace_3](assets/20240827_setup_mongodb_daytona_playground_img_5.png)

-# Step 3 Interacting with the MongoDB playground using Mongo Shell.
+# Interacting with the MongoDB playground using Mongo Shell.

 Your Preferred IDE should have opened up, you will be instructed to open a Remote SSH connection.You should see that your `devcontainer.json`, `Dockerfile` and `docker-compose.yml` files have been downloaded.Navigate to your terminal after creating the connection by clicking `Ctrl + Shift + ` ` .
 In the terminal execute the following code to start a mongo shell and carry out operations in .